-projs Action Comments Empty Assert that the type of the overall, original application expression is $ty$ .
-Checking is complete.
-Starts with (expr2) Apply Function Application Resolution (§14.3).
-Checking is complete when Function Application Resolution returns.
-Starts with <types></types> Fail.
+projs Action Comments Empty Assert that the type of the overall, Checking is complete. original application expression is ty .
+Starts with (expr2) Apply Function Application Resolution Checking is complete when Function (§14.3).
+Application Resolution returns.
+Starts with < types > Fail.
 Type instantiations may not be applied to arbitrary expressions; they can apply only to generic types, generic methods, and generic values.
-Starts with .Long-ident Resolve Long-ident using Name Resolution for Members (§14.1.4).
-Return a name resolution item item and a residue long identifier rest .
-Continue processing at step 2.
-For example, for $ty = string$ and Long-ident = Length , Name Resolution for Members returns a property reference to the CLI instance property System.String.Length.
+Starts with .
+Long- Resolve Long-ident using Name For example, for $ty = string$ and ident Resolution for Members (§14.1.4).
+Long-ident = Length , Name Return a name resolution item item Resolution for Members returns a and a residue long identifier rest . property reference to the CLI instance Continue processing at step 2. property System.String.Length.